-Upon progression to advanced or metastatic disease, patients may have the following first-line options if they have no prior adjuvant osimertinib or it has been 6 months or longer since completing adjuvant osimertinib: afatinib, erlotinib, gefitinib, or osimertinib (specifically for exon 19 deletions or exon 21 L858R substitutions) with or without platinum-based chemotherapy.
-Patients with de novo metastatic disease will have access to these options as well if they also have exon 19 or 21 mutations.
+Upon progression to advanced or metastatic disease, patients may receive the following first-line options if they have no prior adjuvant osimertinib or it has been 6 months or longer since completing adjuvant osimertinib: afatinib, erlotinib, gefitinib, or osimertinib (specifically for exon 19 deletions or exon 21 L858R substitutions) with or without platinum-based chemotherapy.
+Patients with de novo metastatic disease will also have access to these options if they have exon 19 or 21 mutations.
 Osimertinib with platinum-based chemotherapy is under review for funding.

-For patients for whom it has been less than 6 months since completing adjuvant osimertinib, the first-line option in the advanced or metastatic setting is platinum-based chemotherapy.
+For patients for whom it has been fewer than 6 months since completing adjuvant osimertinib, the first-line option in the advanced or metastatic setting is platinum-based chemotherapy.

-As second-line options, patients who have received the tyrosine kinase inhibitors afatinib, erlotinib, gefitinib, or osimertinib with or without platinum-based chemotherapy should receive platinum-based chemotherapy.
+For second-line options, patients who have received the tyrosine kinase inhibitors afatinib, erlotinib, gefitinib, or osimertinib with or without platinum-based chemotherapy should receive platinum-based chemotherapy.

-For patients who have received osimertinib with platinum-based chemotherapy in the first-line setting or platinum-based chemotherapy in the second-line setting, their subsequent options can be immunotherapy or docetaxel or pemetrexed for patients with nonsquamous histology.
+For patients who have received osimertinib with platinum-based chemotherapy in the first-line setting, or platinum-based chemotherapy in the second-line setting, subsequent options can be immunotherapy or docetaxel, or pemetrexed for patients with nonsquamous histology.

-Immunotherapy options include atezolizumab or nivolumab for patients with unknown or any programmed cell death 1 ligand 1 (PD-L1) status or pembrolizumab for patients with a PD-L1 of 1% or greater.
+Immunotherapy options include atezolizumab or nivolumab for patients with unknown, or any, PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or greater.

 The subsequent treatment options for patients who have received immunotherapy include docetaxel or pemetrexed.
-Likewise, the subsequent treatment options for those who have received docetaxel or pemetrexed are immunotherapy options with nivolumab or atezolizumab for patients with unknown or any PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or more.
+Likewise, the subsequent treatment options for those who have received docetaxel or pemetrexed are immunotherapy options with nivolumab or atezolizumab for patients with unknown, or any, PD-L1 status or pembrolizumab for patients with a PD-L1 of 1% or more.